edoardottt/MSc-CyberSecurity-Sapienza/Security-in-Software-Applications/theory.md

 - Useless errors (why does strncopy return an error value at all?)
 - Handling wrong exceptions
 - Handling all exceptions

+**Promote privacy**
+Privacy of users, but also of systems.
+Examples: telnet or even all SQL errors report an identical, standard error page, without any further info, errors may still leak information.
+Worse still, response time may still leak information

+**It's hard to keep secrets**
+- Don’t rely on security by obscurity
+- Don’t assume attackers don’t know the application source code, and can’t reverse-engineer binaries
+    - Don’t hardcode secrets in code.
+    - Don’t rely on code obfuscation

+**Use community resources**
+Use google, books, webforum, etc. to learn & reuse.
+Learn about vulnerabilities and avoid making the same mistakes.
+Learn about solutions and countermeasures and reuse them.
+If security mechanism is too cumbersome, users will switch it off, or find clever ways around it.
+User education may improve the situation, but only up to a point.

+**Don't mix data and code**
+This is the cause of many problems, eg
+- traditional buffer overflow attacks, which rely on mixing data and code on the stack
+- VB scripts in Office documents, leads to attacks by hostile .doc or .xls
+- javascript in webpages, leads to XSS (cross site scripting attacks)
+- SQL injection relies on use data (user input!) as part of SQL query

+**Be reluctant to trust**
+Read "Ken Thompson - Reflections on trusting trust".
+All user input is evil!
+E.g. unchecked user input leads to
+- buffer overflows
+- SQL injection
+- XSS on websites (maybe better to talk about output sanitization...)

+User input includes cookies, environment variables...
+User input should not be trusted, and subjected to strong input validation checks before being is used.
+Don’t trust third-party software.

+In short, "Software Design": Determine components (e.g., classes, programming languages, frameworks, database systems, etc.) that you’ll use, and how you’ll use them ( interconnections/APIs ), to solve the problem.
+- There are various key design principles (e.g. Saltzer and Schroeder)
+- Need to design program to counterattack, e.g.:
+    - Minimize privileges
+    - Counter TOCTOU issues
+- Use attack/threat modeling to look for potentially-successful attacks
+    - Before the attacker tries them
+- Many design approaches for self-protection
+- Consider principles and rules-of-thumb in design